alkemann/h2l/docs/examples/tidy.md

 Environment::addMiddle($tidy_middle, Environment::ALL);
 ```

-Note Middleware should be last in middle chain for most reliable result.
+Note this should be last in the middle chain for most reliable result.
+No
+point in tidying up only to have a later middleware alter it again.